Education; providing of training; entertainment; sporting and cultural activities.

 Trademark applications and registrations in Class 41 over the past 15 years.

 Class 41 covers education, providing of training, entertainment, sporting and cultural activities.
-With approximately 469,800 live marks, it is the third most heavily filed class in the entire Nice system, surpassed only by Classes 9 and 35.
+It is the third most heavily filed class in the entire Nice system, surpassed only by Classes 9 and 35.
 This extraordinary volume reflects the breadth of human activity the class encompasses — from university education and professional certification programs to film production, live concerts, video game experiences, fitness instruction, and publishing.

 Class 41 covers mainly services rendered by persons or institutions in the development of the mental faculties of persons or animals, as well as services intended to entertain or to engage the attention.